WachiraChris/LP-Six/README.md

 Each phase builds upon the insights gained from the previous ones, fostering a well-organized and iterative workflow.
 While deploying a machine learning model, we'll integrate these phases into the FastAPI development process.

 ### Phase 1: Business Understanding
-we will be using the [sepsis](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis) dataset from kaggle.com and our aim is to develope a machine learning model that will be able to predict with high accuracy if a patient in the ICU will develope sepsis or not and also deploy the model using FastAPI.
+we will be using the [sepsis](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis) dataset from kaggle.com, and our aim is to develop a machine learning model that will be able to predict with high accuracy if a patient in the ICU will develop sepsis or not and also deploy the model using FastAPI.

 ### Phase 2: Data Understanding
-The dataset for this project is already available on Kaggle and the following columns and brief descriptions about them are available:
+The dataset for this project is already available on Kaggle, and the following columns and brief descriptions about them are available:
 1. ID	N/A	Unique number to represent patient ID
 2. PRG	Attribute1	Plasma glucose
 3. PL	Attribute 2	Blood Work Result-1 (mu U/ml)